Portrait after loss

 Portrait after loss (unpicked handkerchiefs 2020-2025), installation.

 “Portrait after loss” explores loss, resilience and growth through the language of unpicked threads.
-It consists of a floor-based installation using threads from unwoven handkerchiefs to form a web around a central hole.
-A series of cyanotypes show the unpicking process through accumulated threads.
+It consists of a floor-based drawing using threads from unwoven handkerchiefs to form a web around a central hole.
+A series of cyanotypes accompany the threads, showing the unpicking process.
 Stemming from personal experience of grief, the work recognises our capacity to accept change and grow around absence.

 As the handkerchiefs are unpicked they lose their form and function and are reduced to a pile of threads.
 Free from the constraints of woven cloth, they are transformed into a delicate web, supporting one another loosely.
 Suggestive of a more organic state, the web speaks of fragility and strength, presence and absence, loss and transformation.